-Silviculture BMP #3 -- Streamside Management Zones
+Silviculture BMP #3 -- Streamside Management Zones (SMZ)

-A streamside management zone (SMZ) is a strip of woodland located adjacent to a stream where only limited disturbance is desirable.
-SMZs are also commonly used where lakes and ponds exist near logging areas.
-SMZs maintain natural stream temperature in perennial streams through shading, maintain the integrity of the streambank, and reduce the amount of sediment entering the water by minimizing soil disturbance and filtering overland flow.
+A streamside management zone (SMZ) is a strip of woodland located adjacent to a stream (or other water bodies including but not limited to lakes, ponds, and sloughs) where only limited disturbance is desirable.
+SMZs maintain natural temperatures in perennial water bodies through shading, maintain the integrity of the bank, and reduce the amount of sediment entering the water by minimizing soil disturbance and filtering overland flow.
 Intermittent streams are generally dry in the summer months and do not require shading.
-Both "perennial SMZs" and "intermittent SMZs" require protection of the stream banks and channel and of the adjacent strip of forestland.
+Both "perennial SMZs" and "intermittent SMZs" require protection of the banks, channel, and of the adjacent strip of forestland.